 What is Pregnancy Quickening?

-The first time when you feel your baby’s movements and begin to realize its presence is termed as pregnancy quickening.
+The first time when you feel your baby’s movements and begin to realise its presence, it is termed as pregnancy quickening.
 Many mothers tend to feel it as someone tapping from within, or a vibrating sensation as if a bird is taking flight.
 Some babies tend to make it feel as if they are punching or kicking around inside the body.

-When and Where can you Feel the Baby’s First Move?
+When and Where Can You Feel Your Baby’s First Movements?

-First-time mothers take longer to realize these movements than mothers who have felt them in their previous pregnancies since these can also feel like gas rumblings.
-If you are slightly on the heavy side, it might take a little longer for the baby to make movements that can be evident to be noticed.
+First-time mothers take longer to realise these movements than mothers who have felt them in their previous pregnancies since these can also feel like gas rumblings.
+If you are slightly on the heavier side, it might take a little longer for the baby to make movements that can be evident.
 Also, if the front wall of the uterus is covered with the placenta, then all those movements will be cushioned and could make it difficult to be sensed.

 In the earlier stages, the lower position of the uterus makes all these movements to be sensed in the lower part of the abdomen.
 But as the pregnancy progresses, they can be felt higher up in the abdomen, too.